NonsoAmadi10/Unblocker-Api/README.md

-# Unblocker-Api
+# Unblocker-CRUD
-Unblocker is a Q&amp;A application that helps users get answers to questions they need answers to.
-Users can upvote and downvote an answer
+Unblocker is a Q&amp;A application.
+This is a simple demonstration to show how code can be continously integrated and automatically deployed to heroku

 [![Build Status](https://travis-ci.org/NonsoAmadi10/Unblocker-Api.svg?branch=master)](https://travis-ci.org/NonsoAmadi10/Unblocker-Api)